top of page

 See the Black Hills from above

-Gently float above the Black HIlls in a hot air balloon from Western Horizons Hot Air Balloons, or drive toward Custer and book at trip on a helicopter for a variety of tours over the park and local monuments.
+For a unique view of Hot Springs, book a hot air balloon ride from Western Horizons Hot Air Balloons, or drive toward Custer and book at trip on a helicopter for a variety of tours over the park and local monuments.

 Take a kayak out on sparkling blue water